KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 I just scratched the surface on arrays but that should put them into the right context as I move onto hashtables.

 ## What is a hashtable?
-This is where the fun starts.
 I am going to start with a basic technical description of what hashtables are in the general sense as used by most programming languages before I shift into the other ways Powershell makes use of them.

-A hashtable is a data structure much like an array except you store each value (object) using a key.
+A hashtable is a data structure much like an array, except you store each value (object) using a key.
 It is a basic key/value store.
 First, we create an empty hashtable.

     $ageList = @{}